 I have said this several times in these blogs on nutrition and it’s worth repeating here.
 It is NOT the addition of things that makes the horse healthier.
-It is the removal of things harming the gut microbes that will turn the health your horse around.
+It is the removal of things harming the gut microbes that will turn the health of your horse around.
 Before we go further, let me introduce you to what these things are.

 Yup!
 All those vitamins you are feeding are not necessary as long as your horse is not experiencing starvation.

 The elements that make up all vitamins are the same as proteins: Carbon, Hydrogen, Oxygen and Nitrogen.
 A few have Phosphorus or Sulfur and one has Cobalt.
 All of these elements can be found in the foods the horse eats and thanks to the bacteria in the gut and the functioning liver, it is unlikely that horses suffer from vitamin deficiencies unless they are starved.

 Vitamin A – Deficiencies have been reported during severe droughts over a long period of time.
 It is derived from carotene found in plants.
 Carotene in stored hay will diminish over time.
 Deficiencies include loss of appetite, night blindness, excessive tearing, thickened corneas and skin, reproductive problems, respiratory problems, seizures, blindness, bone disease and decreased disease resistance.
 Chronic (3 to 4 months) over-supplementation can cause depression, unthriftiness and death.
 Prevention is good pasture and hay.